-The RD design identifies the effect of Chapter 7 protection for the complier group: filers who receive Chapter 7 protection if and only if their (gross or disposable) income is below specific cutoffs.
+As previous mentioned, the FRD strategy identifies the effect of Chapter 7 protection for the complier group at the cutoff: filers who receive Chapter 7 protection if and only if their (gross or disposable) income is below specific cutoffs.
 Examining certain characteristics of the complier group is also important for the external validity of the findings.

 The proportion of compliers in a given marital status-age group are calculated as the ratio of the first stage for that subgroup to the overall first stage, multiplied by the proportion of the full sample in the marital status-age group (Angrist and Pischke, 2008).
-Column 1 in Table 11 reports the proportion of the sample in each marital status-age group, and column 2 shows the first stage estimates for different marital status-age groups.
+Column 1 in Appendix Table 11 reports the proportion of the sample in each marital status-age group, and column 2 shows the first stage estimates for different marital status-age groups.
 Column 3 reports the distribution of the compliers by marital status-age, whereas column 4 shows the relative probability of a complier's belonging to a particular marital status-age group compared to the full sample.

 In the pooled cutoff, although 20.5% of the total filers are married with ages less than or equal to 40 (at filing), only 4.2% of the compliers are debtors in this marital status-age group.
 In addition, while 34.3% of the full sample are filers married with ages greater than 40, 44.8% of the compliers are debtors in this marital status-age group.
-Table 11 also shows that unmarried filers under 40 are overrepresented among the compliers.
+Appendix Table 11 also shows that unmarried filers under 40 are more likely to be among the compliers.
+These results also provide evidence on the types of filers who are more likely affected by BAPCPA eligibility requirements for Chapter 7 protection.
 Finally, in the first cutoff, unmarried filers over 40 are overrepresented in the compliers subpopulation, while unmarried filers under 40 are underrepresented among the compliers.